 Known as a CTLSO (cervico-thoraco-lumbo-sacral-orthosis) brace, the Milwaukee brace resembles a bulky plastic body jacket and is most often used for treating high thoracic (middle back) curves.

 It functions in the same way that many lower-back braces do, with the exception of having a neck ring.
-The neck ring’s held in place through vertical bars that are attached to the main body of the brace.
+The neck ring’s held in place through vertical bars that are attached to the main body of the brace, providing support to the cervical spine.

 This type of brace is most effective for curves in the thoracic spine and is regarded as particularly effective when it comes to kyphosis (an excessive outward curve).